 \subsection{Dataset Statistic}

 We provide some analytical information of DanceTrack dataset and compare it with existing multi-object tracking datasets.
-The statistical information helps to understand the uniqueness of the proposed dataset and how we built it to make a platform as we describe in the previous parts.
+The statistical information helps to understand the uniqueness of the proposed dataset.

-\myparagraph{Dataset split.} We collected in total 100 videos in DanceTrack dataset, by default using 40 videos as the training set, 25 as the validation set, and 35 as the test set.
-During splitting, we keep the distribution of subsets close in terms of average length, average bounding box number, included scenes and motion diversity.
-We make the annotation of the training set and validation set public while keeping the testing set annotation private for competition use.
+\myparagraph{Dataset split.} We collect 100 videos in DanceTrack dataset, by default using 40 videos as training set, 25 as validation set and 35 as test set.
+For splitting, we keep the distribution of subsets close in terms of average length, average bounding box number, scenes and the motion diversity.
+We make the annotation of training set and validation set public while keeping the testing set annotation private for competition use.
 Some basic information of DanceTrack is shown in Table~\ref{table_video}.
-Compared with MOT datasets, DanceTrack has a much larger volume (10x more images and 10x more videos).
-MOT20 focuses on very crowded scenes, so it has more tracks but as the appearance of objects inside is very distinguishable and their motion is regular, as a consequence, the association on MOT20 still requires little motion estimation when reliable detection results are given.
+Compared with MOT datasets, DanceTrack has much larger volume (10x more images and 10x more videos).
+MOT20 focuses on crowded scenes, so it has more tracks but the appearance of objects is very distinguishable and their motion is regular.
+As a consequence, the association on MOT20 still requires little motion estimation when good detection results are provided.

-\myparagraph{Scene diversity.} DanceTrack contains very diverse scenes.
-Some samples are provided in Figure~\ref{figure:scene}.
-One main common point for all videos is that the instances of people in a video usually have very similar appearances.
+\myparagraph{Scene diversity.} DanceTrack contains diverse scenes.
+Samples from all 100 videos are provided in Figure~\ref{figure:scene}.
+One shared property for all videos is that the instances of people in a video usually have very similar appearance.
 This is designed on purpose to avoid the shortcut of tracking by pure appearance matching.
-DanceTrack contains multiple genres of dance, such as street dance, pop dance, classical dance (ballet, tango, etc.), and large groups of people' dancing.
+DanceTrack contains multiple genres of dance, such as street dance, pop dance, classical dance (ballet, tango, etc.) and large group dancing.
 It also contains some sports scenarios such as gymnastics, Chinese Kung Fu and cheerleader dancing.
 Figure~\ref{figure:scene}(a) shows outdoor scenes though most included videos are indoor.
 Figure~\ref{figure:scene}(b) shows some especially hard cases, such as low lighting and distant camera.
-Figure~\ref{figure:scene}(c) and (d) show a large group of people dancing, including at most 40 people, and gymnastics where people show extremely diverse body gestures, frequent pose variation and complicated motion pattern.
+Figure~\ref{figure:scene}(c) shows a large group of people dancing, including at most 40 people.
+Figure~\ref{figure:scene}(d) shows gymnastics where people show extremely diverse body gestures, frequent pose variation and complicated motion pattern.